quintype/malibu/tutorial/loadable-components.md

 }
 ```

-In `views/pages/layout.ejs` file, the raw css string is injected as shown below:
+In `views/pages/layout.ejs` file, the raw CSS string is injected as shown below:

 ```
 <head>